 1) v.
 4 The people were greedy.
 When they complained they had no water, God provided them water from the rock.
 When they complained that they had no food to eat, God sent manna.
 After an abundance of manna, they got tired of it and wanted something else.

 2) v.
 5 They remembered the good old days in Egypt, the abundance of food, etc. Were they really good?
 They forgot they were slaves to the Egyptians.
 They forgot they had to make bricks without straw.
-They didn’t remember when they were crying out from the hard labor enforced on them by the Egyptians, God sent Moses to free them from slavery.
+They didn’t remember the hard labor enforced on them, and God sent Moses to free them from slavery.

 v.
-10 Moses was right in the middle of the conflict – the people with their complaints and weeping on one side and God in great anger on the other.
+10 Moses was amid the conflict – the grumpy people on one side and angry God on the other.
 What a dilemma.
+He was not happy.

 v.13-14 Moses knew he cannot do it alone.
 It was beyond him to give the people what they wanted.

 v.15 Moses cried: Lord, this is too difficult for me.
-Show mercy and kill me so I can be delivered from this ‘wretchedness’ – this misery of seeing weeping people and not being able to help them.
+Show mercy and kill me so I can be delivered from this ‘wretchedness’ – unable to help people get out of their misery.

 Are you complaining to God too?
 Which kind is yours?

 Time for self-evaluation..
 Am I greedy?
 Am I forgetful?
 Do I take for granted the good things God gives me?
 Do I focus on the things that I do not have?
 Do I know my place with God?
 Who is God to me?
 My genie – my wish his command?
 Or am I His servant?
-Am I complaining for myself?
+Am I selfish?
 Or am I concerned for others?

-Surely, the answers to all these determine whether I experience God’s anger or God’s grace and mercy.
+Surely, the answers to all these determine whether I experience God’s wrath or His grace and mercy.
 Is the Lord’s power limited?
 I shall see God’s word come true for me.